eptrn/Rendu-RL-M2-Data-Science/README.md

-Ce repo contient une implémentation A - Z de l'algorithme présenté dans le papier (en pdf dans le repo).
+This repo contains an A-Z implementation of the algorithm presented in the paper (in pdf in the repo).

-Il a été crée dans le cadre de l'évaluation de Reinforcement Learning du Master 2 Data Science, dans le cours de M. Erwan Le Pennec.
+It was created as part of the Reinforcement Learning assessment for the Master 2 Data Science course, taught by Erwan Le Pennec.

+Please make sure to install the required libraries in order to run the main files.
+You can achieve this using "pip install -r requirements.txt".

 Eric PATARIN - Lucas SELINI